Mid-life MOTs… an employees’ tune-up for a better retirement

 The journey to retirement is a long one, and plenty can change along the way.
 That’s why it’s worth making sure your mid-life employees have checked that the pension choices they made decades ago are still fit for purpose.

 As we live longer, the mid-point of our lives continues to shift.
-Some of us will still be able to retire at 55, but for lots of people the retirement age is creeping up.
+Some of us will still be able to retire in our 50’s, but for lots of people the retirement age is creeping up.
 In the next decade, more adults will be saving for their retirement than ever before and more will be reaching an age when they have choices to make about their retirement plans.

-Part of being a responsible employer is about looking after the wellbeing of your employees, whether that is physical, mental or financial.
+Part of being a supportive employer is about looking out for the wellbeing of your employees, whether that’ physical, mental or financial.
 Building resilience in these areas is important – for the success of the business as well as the individuals within it.
-Making sure your older employees are prepared for life beyond work is definitely an area where you can help.
+Making sure your older employees are prepared for life beyond work is definitely an area where an employer can help.

-Until quite recently, life for an average man of employment age was fairly set:
+Until quite recently, life for an average person of employment age was fairly set:

-- get married, buy a house and have children, perhaps take some time off to look after children.
+- Get married, buy a house and have children, perhaps take some time off to look after children.

-Life expectancy was lower, but a retiree could look forward to a few decades of living the retired life on a very comfortable income.
+Although historically life expectancy was lower, a retiree could look forward to a few decades of living the retired life on a comfortable income.

 A mid-life MOT – more than just an oil change

-You can extend the MOT to look at the family as a whole, helping your employees look at wider commitments and circumstances.
-Parents may be looking for a way to help their children get on the property ladder — or just move out! — and now could be the ideal time to investigate their options.
+You can extend the MOT to look at the family as a whole, helping your employees examine wider commitments and circumstances.
+Parents, for instance, may be looking for a way to help their children get on the property ladder… and now could be the ideal time to investigate their options.